hhuebert/sobotify/README.md

 [install.bat](scripts/install.bat)

 file in the script folder to automatically download and install all required tools and packages.
-It downloads several other project and tools (VOSK, FFMPEG, Mosquitto, miniconda, qibullet, Python SDK for Pepper/NAO (pynaoqi),...).
+It downloads several other project and tools (VOSK, FFMPEG, Mosquitto, miniconda, pybullet, qibullet, Python SDK for Pepper/NAO (pynaoqi),...).

 Please check their licenses before installation and usage.
-You can find the corresponding download URLs in [install.bat](scripts/install.bat) and package names in [requirements.txt](requirements.txt)
+You can find the corresponding download URLs in [install.bat](scripts/install.bat) and Python package (PyPi) names in [requirements.txt](requirements.txt). pybullet is downloaded from the conda package repository (conda-forge)

-## Manuall Installation
+## Manual Installation

 ### Sobotify-Settings-Folder
 Create a directory .sobotify\data\ in your home directory, e.g. C:\Users\MyName\.sobotify\data